We safeguard your children, protect your assets, secure your future.

-Alternative Dispute Resolution is a non-litigious way of resolving your legal differences and can include ‘conscious uncoupling’, arbitration and mediation.
+Alternative Dispute Resolution is a non-litigious way of resolving your legal differences and can include mediation, collaborative divorce (sometime nicknamed ‘conscious uncoupling’), and arbitration.
 The beauty of the alternative dispute resolution process is that it enables you and your spouse to speed up the dissolution process in an informal environment rather than leaving it up to a judge’s discretion.

 This is a method, which allows both you and your spouse to enter into civilized discussions with a mediator.
 This non-binding process usually occurs in a confidential setting, instead of a courtroom, and allows you and your spouse to remain fully in control of the process.
 Find out about divorce mediation.